last updated 03/26/2021

 - SmShing - similar to phishing, but with text messages instead of email.

 - Vishing - a phone call where the attacker pretends to be a trusted individual in the hopes of gaining information, possibly even account login information.
-Seemingly innocent information gleaned in this way can be pieced together and used against others in the organization to present a more believable scam.
+Seemingly innocent information gleaned in this way can be pieced together and used against others to present a more believable scam.

 - Pretext - an elaborate story which allows the target to become a kind of hero.
 The attacker is asking for help, whether it is to get home from a foreign country, to claim their hefty inheritance, or to rebuild after a natural disaster.